Becoming accredited or approved with the EI

-The EI is licensed by the Engineering Council to award accreditation for academic programmes in respect of the professional titles Chartered Engineer (CEng) and Incorporated Engineer (IEng), and to approve vocational qualifications in respect of the title Engineering Technician.
-The EI is also licensed to accredit programmes developed by companies to deliver Initial Professional Development (IPD) in respect of the titles CEng, IEng or EngTech.
+The EI is licensed by the Engineering Council to award accreditation for academic programmes in respect of the professional titles Chartered Engineer (CEng) and Incorporated Engineer (IEng), and to approve vocational qualifications in respect of the title Engineering Technician (EngTech).
+The EI is also licensed to accredit programmes developed by companies to deliver Initial Professional Development (IPD) in respect of the titles CEng or IEng.

 The EI can also accredit programmes in relation to two titles which are exclusive to the EI, Chartered Energy Manager and Member of the Energy Institute (MEI).
 Companies can also be accredited for MEI status.

-Accreditation is a rigorous process providing an assurance that your programme meets the high standards set by the engineering and/or energy professions.
-Accreditation demonstrates to students, staff, employees and the wider community that you are committed to the professional development of your students/employees and to meeting national standards in the energy sector.
+Accreditation and approval are both a rigorous process providing an assurance that your programme meets the high standards set by the engineering and/or energy professions.
+It demonstrates to students, staff, employees and the wider community that you are committed to the professional development of your students/employees and to meeting national standards in the energy sector.

-The criteria for academic accreditation is detailed in our document ‘Guidance note for Academic Accreditation’.
+The criteria is detailed in our document ‘Guidance note for academic accreditation.’

 As part of your Learning Affiliate Member status, two of your members of staff will receive free Affiliate member status with the EI, one of whom will be the main point of contact.
 The EI will not be liable for the non-delivery of communications, products and services if you have supplied us with an incorrect postal or email address or have not notified us of a change in personnel.

-In making an application for accreditation, you are making a commitment to maintain Learning Affiliate status, and to maintaining the standards and content of your programme such that you meet the accreditation criteria, for the full period of your accreditation.
+In making an application for accreditation or approval, you are making a commitment to maintain Learning Affiliate status, and to maintaining the standards and content of your programme such that you meet the criteria, for the full period of your accreditation or approval.

-As a condition of accreditation your university will be required to have appropriately qualified staff including a minimum of
+As a condition of accreditation or approval your establishment will be required to have appropriately qualified staff including a minimum of

 - Two professional members of the Energy Institute

-- For all accredited engineering programmes, two Chartered Engineers
+- For all accredited or approved engineering programmes, two members of staff holding appropriate registrations

-The criteria for company accreditation are detailed in our document ‘Guidance note for Company Accreditation’.
+The criteria for company accreditation is detailed in our document ‘Guidance note for Company Accreditation’.

 If you wish to apply for accreditation of a programme offered by your company, your organisation must first become a Company Member of the EI, for which there is an annual fee.
 As a Company member, you will receive a range of benefits.
 The EI reserves the right to vary benefits that apply to your company from time to time.
 Fees for Company Membership are reviewed annually.